ZakFarmer/BUHackathonDocs/content/docs/introduction.md

 ## What endpoints are there to use?

 You can view the OpenAPI documentation for the API [here](https://bu-hackathon-api.herokuapp.com/api/v1/docs) - this tells you exactly what to send (and what you will receive) to/from the API.
 Example requests are there for you to test (the simplest way is to copy the link into your browser.)

+## How was this website built?

+This website was created to give a resource of background information around the API to make it easier to use.
+It was created using [Zola](https://github.com/getzola/zola) - a Rust based static site generator - with the [Adidoks](https://github.com/aaranxu/adidoks) theme.